Andrey Borodin: Bank of Moscow bail-out and criminal charges

 After the takeover, VTB and finance minister Alexei Kudrin (who was the head of Supervisory Council of VTB during the takeover) announced that the bank's former management, led by Andrei Borodin, created a "large, special portfolio loan book" totaling 366 billion roubles to lend to itself and related parties.
 Among these loans, some 250 billion roubles has been identified as falling in a "zone of risk", and 150 out of 250 billion were 'very bad' and lacked collateral.

 In July 2011, it was announced that Bank of Moscow would receive a US$14 billion bail-out from the Russian state.

-In February 2012, Russia's Interior Ministry has opened a new criminal case against Borodin and Dmitry Akulinin, over the theft of 6.7 billion roubles at the Bank.
+In February 2012, Russia's Interior Ministry opened a new criminal case against Borodin and Dmitry Akulinin, over the theft of 6.7 billion roubles at the Bank.
 According to the investigator, Borodin and Akulinin, in 2008 through 2011, using their office position, arranged the transfer of at least 7.8 billion roubles from a correspondent account of the Bank of Moscow to the accounts of commercial companies registered in Cyprus.
 None of the firms involved in the criminal scheme engaged in any financial or economic activity.
 The settlement accounts of the fly-by-night firms were serviced by a Cyprus bank.

-In March 2012, Investigative Committee spokesman Vladimir Markin told the new the case over a 1.7 billion-rouble damage caused to the Bank of Moscow is investigated.
+In March 2012, Investigative Committee spokesman Vladimir Markin announced the case over a 1.7 billion-rouble damage caused to the Bank of Moscow was being investigated.
 The Bank of Moscow and the Moscow government held a controlling stake in "City Insurance Group".
-Fearing the loss of control over the company's activities and transfer of 50 percent plus one share to the VTB bank, former president and vice-president of Bank of Moscow Andrei Borodin and Dmitry Akulinin worked out a criminal scheme in which they involved subordinates from the administrations of affiliates.
-As a result of transactions with the securities from October 2010 through March 2011, the control over City Insurance Group passed to an offshore company, which caused a 1,708,635,380-rouble damage to the Bank of Moscow and its affiliates.
+Fearing the loss of control over the company's activities and the transfer of 50% plus one share to the VTB bank, the former president and vice-president of the Bank of Moscow, Andrei Borodin and Dmitry Akulinin, devised a criminal scheme in which they involved subordinates from the administrations of affiliates.
+As a result of transactions with securities from October 2010 through March 2011, the control over City Insurance Group passed to an offshore company, which caused a 1,708,635,380-rouble damage to the Bank of Moscow and its affiliates.

-In October 2012, Russian investigators froze Borodin's assets, over $400 million, held in bank accounts in Switzerland, Belgium, Luxembourg.
+In October 2012, Russian investigators froze Borodin's assets, over $400 million, held in bank accounts in Switzerland, Belgium, and Luxembourg.
 His Bank of Moscow shares were also seized.

 In March 2013, international auditors from Deloitte Touche CIS confirmed the violations of the former senior management of Bank of Moscow during the period from January 2007 until March 2011.
 The auditors discovered that all loan agreements signed during that period had no conclusions from the bank's credit risk department, which means the department never analysed the potential borrowers' financial status.
 In addition, in some cases the collaterals used to secure the loans were not evaluated at their market value.
 Therefore, the international auditors have drawn the same conclusions as those from the Bank of Russia audit conducted in March–July 2011.